 The religion of witchcraft >> Ignorance >>

-Lacking experience with God – A new convert is immature on a spiritual
+Lacking experience with God – A new convert is

-level, not necessarily in other ways.
+spiritually immature.
 A person brings all kinds of talents to

 the body of Christ the moment he is saved, but one thing a new convert